hmushock/middle-ground/README.md

 <h2>Installation</h2>

-Middle Ground was developed for Mac OS X and uses Python 3.
+Middle Ground uses Python 3.
 If you do not have Python 3 already installed on your computer, you can install the latest version from www.python.org.

 The following libraries must also be installed in your Python interpreter before running Middle Ground.